rscunha/ml/decision-tree/README.md

 # Decision Tree

-This is also a classification algorithm that create a structure that remind a tree, because of the relationship between of the data.
-The target variable need to be evaluate based on their branchs (childs) where we'll decided which better path to follow until we can know the best outcome of the data analisy.
+This is also a classification algorithm that creates a structure that reminds a tree, because the relationship between of the data.
+The target variable needs to be evaluate based on their branchs (childs) where we'll decided which better path to follow until we can know the best outcome of the data analisy.

 ![Decision Tree]("img.png")